Trademark Battle Between ‘Gucci’ And ‘Guess’ Comes To An End On Amicable Ground

 - This, in addition to the similarities in colour scheme and tone “weighed strongly in Gucci’s favour”.

-Judgement of Milan Court:
+The judgement of Milan Court:

 The Court of Milan held that Guess did not infringe any of Gucci’s trademarks, primarily due to: